R.O.O.T.S.: Singles

 "Right Round" was released as the album's lead single, and became Flo Rida's second number-one hit.
 Released on January 25, 2009, the song debuted at number 58 on the US Billboard Hot 100 on February 18, 2009.
-The song sold a record breaking 636,000 digital copies in its first week, breaking his own record that he had set with his hit single "Low".Paul Grein, Week Ending Feb.
-15, 2009: Taylor Swift Gets Last Laugh - Chart Watch, Yahoo.com Though uncredited the song with singer Kesha as a guest vocalist.
+The song sold a record breaking 636,000 digital copies in its first week, breaking his own record that he had set with his hit single "Low".
+Though uncredited the song with singer Kesha as a guest vocalist.
 The song jumped to number 1 on the Billboard Hot 100, and Billboard Pop 100.
 In its second week, the song sold another 460,000 downloads, the third highest one-week record, topping the one million mark in paid downloads in just two weeks, and becoming the fastest million-selling download ever in the United States.
 It ended up staying at number 1 for six consecutive weeks.

 "Shone" was released digitally as the album's second single on February 24, 2009, and it has peaked at number 57 on the US Billboard Hot 100.

 "Sugar" was released as the album's third single on March 17, 2009.
 It debuted on the US Billboard Hot 100 chart at number 25, making it Flo Rida's highest debut to date, and peaked at number 5 in the United States, also it has peaked at number 18 in the United Kingdom.
 The song features R&B singer Wynter Gordon as a guest vocalist.

 "Jump" is the album's fourth single and was released on July 27, 2009 in the United Kingdom, and July 28, 2009 worldwide.
 The song features Canadian singer Nelly Furtado as a guest vocal.
 As of August 13, 2009 it has peaked at number 54 in the United States, number 27 in Canada, number 21 in the United Kingdom and number 18 in Australia.

 "Be on You" was released as the album's fifth single on October 6, 2009.
 The song features American singer Ne-Yo as a guest vocalist.
 When the album was released the single debuted at number 90 in the United States.
 The song has received airplay since the album's release, and has since peaked at number 19 in the United States, and number 51 in the United Kingdom.

 "Available" featuring fellow singer Akon, was released as the album's sixth single in the United Kingdom on November 23, 2009.